UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 - Image processing of large images, with multiple processing steps, quickly exceeds the RAM of regular computers.
 This is especially true when additional dimensions are added, such as time lapse, or additional channels/colors.
 - Yes, working with images as input.
-Hyperparameter search / tuning networks.
+Hyper-parameter search / tuning networks.
 Could only train on top layers.
 - bioinformatics analyses
     - Bioinformatic analysis, from large sample set of metagenome sequences to abundance table stage.
 - Image processing of radiographs, just starting
 - Molecular dynamics simulations
 - Bioinformatic analyses /de novo assembly of bacterial isolates and phylogenetic analyses
-- Climate simulation / weather forcast
+- Climate simulation / weather forecast
 - Gene annotation of NGS data, especially PCR error correction taking up a lot of RAM
 - Large datasets in psychology / neuroscience
 - Simulations with lots of parameters